 It’s a very different way to brew coffee when compared to methods such as the Hario V60 or the Chemex, and it creates a very strong, rich coffee that is a pretty good alternative to an espresso if you don’t have an espresso machine at home.
 One of the reasons for creating a rich flavour is that the grind type if slightly courser than espresso which results in more body as the water is pressed through the fine grounds of coffee.
 It’s perfect for those wanting filter coffee which packs a punch.

-- Affordability – if you’re looking for a cup of coffee that is very similar to an espresso, the Moka pot is a marvel, especially when you compare its price to the price of a good espresso machine.
+If you’re looking for a cup of coffee that is very similar to an espresso, the Moka pot is a marvel, especially when you compare its price to the price of a good espresso machine.
 While a Moka pot won’t make the same crema as an espresso machine, you can still get a rich, flavourful brew that works perfectly in a latte or cappuccino.

-- Flavour and body – speaking of flavour, this is definitely one of the aspects that people love most about the Moka pot.
+Speaking of flavour, this is definitely one of the aspects that people love most about the Moka pot.
 Much like the cafetiere, the Moka pot makes a cup of coffee that is rich and full-bodied, with intense flavour.

-- Sleek, classic design – another thing that draws people to the Moka pot is its sleek, retro design.
+Another thing that draws people to the Moka pot is its sleek, retro design.
 Originally created in Italy in the 1930s, you can definitely see a cool art deco influence in its design.

 - Digital scales – this is to weigh your coffee.
 It’s not essential but it’ll dramatically improve your quality as you’ll know exactly how much coffee to water you’re using.
-Once you’ve mastered the recipe you can then replicate for the best cup of coffee daily.
+Once you’ve mastered the recipe you can then replicate it for the best cup of coffee daily.